-- A standardized approach for credit risk, counterparty credit risk (except in the case of derivatives), credit value adjustment (CVA) risk and settlement risk. - Market value method to determine the amount of counterparty credit risk (in the case of derivatives). - The basic indicator approach for operational risk. - A simple method for credit risk mitigation (in the case of financial collateral).
+- A standardized approach for credit risk, counterparty credit risk (except in the case of derivatives), market risk, credit value adjustment (CVA) risk and settlement/delivery risk. - Initial risk exposure method to determine the amount of counterparty credit risk (in the case of derivatives). - The basic indicator approach for operational risk. - A simple method for credit risk mitigation (in the case of financial collateral).